-The Board has established four Board Committees that focus on specific responsibilities in greater detail than is possible for the Board as a whole.
+The Board has established three Board Committees (described below) that focus on specific responsibilities in greater detail than is possible for the Board as a whole.
 All committee proceedings are reported back to the Board.

 Each committee operates under a Board-approved charter that sets out its delegation and responsibility.